Etiquette Guide for Open Shoots

 Shooting at Company of Sixty and NFAS Open Events

 The following are not 'Rules' – they are offered by the Club as suggestions to help newcomers to the sport or those attending their first organized shoot to participate confidently in the knowledge that they are not doing the 'wrong thing'.

 You can download a copy of this guide here.

 - If you wish to shoot with others, make that clear on your application form.
 Try not to chop and change on the day.
 It may not always be possible to shoot with who you wish: respect the Event Officer's decision on this.
-If you have medical condition that requires you to shoot with a 'partner' who knows what to do, or a 'short walk out' to your target, please make this clear to the organizer.
+If you have medical condition that requires you to shoot with a 'partner' or you need a 'short walk out' to your target, please make this clear to the organizer when booking.